pangeo-data/WeatherBench/README.md

 ### CNN baselines
 An example of how to load the data and train a CNN using Keras is given in `notebooks/3-cnn-example.ipynb`.
 In addition a command line script for training CNNs is provided in `src/train_nn.py`.
 For the baseline CNNs in the paper the config files are given in `src/nn_configs/`.
-To reproduce the results in the paper run e.g. `python src /train_nn.py -c src/nn_configs/fccnn_3d.yml`.
+To reproduce the results in the paper run e.g. `python -m src.train_nn -c src/nn_configs/fccnn_3d.yml`.

 ### Evaluation
 Evaluation and comparison of the different baselines in done in `notebooks/4-evaluation.ipynb`.
 The scoring is done